puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-security-windows-defender-application-guard.md

 Some examples of container support include the following:

-- Force installs of an extension on the host
+- Force install of an extension on the host
 - Removing an extension from the host
 - Extensions blocked on the host